Car buffers and car polishing is an area of auto detailing filled with way too much bad information!

 I can only come to a few conclusions as to why there are few people continue to resist and disparage the use of power buffers when it comes to polishing your car:

 High Speed Buffer

 It seems everyone has an opinion they are more than willing to repeat regardless of it being verified or valid!
-My tips simply come from 20+ years of first-hand professional experience.
+My tips simply come from 30+ years of first-hand professional experience.
 So with that said, let me lay out the process of polishing as a starting point with our discussion on car buffers in general.

-Thank you for visiting my car buffer review.
+Thank you for visiting my car buffers review.
 I hope I have helped whether you are a first-timer or a seasoned veteran.
 Now that you understand how to shop for the best detailing buffers, you will also want to review my page on selecting the best car wax for the job.
 I also bet you know of at least one other person who would benefit from the information I have taken so much time to produce.
 Whether this be friend, family, car forum, or car club, please help me spread the word by posting this to your FB, Twitter, or forum account!
 Or just send them the link and pay it forward in that manner.
 I have made it super easy to spread the word with my “Socialize It” button box at the very bottom of this page.